 Studying is fundamental, but you also have to socialise with other members of the student community.
 At unibz we have six student associations: SCUB, Pro - Students for Business, k!kero, ESN, the AlumniClub and, on the Brixen-Bressanone campus, Talìa UniLife.
 The most popular event of the year is the SnowDays, organised by SCUB, which normally attracts more than 600 students, many of whom are registered at partner universities and arrive to South Tyrol for the first time just to attend the event.

 Once a year, unibz is open to prospective students so that, before applying, they can enquire in depth about the degree courses they are interested in.
 Next year the Open Day is on 13 March 2020.
-On this day, students can visit the university, its facilities, student halls and take the language tests.
+On this day, students can visit the university, its facilities and the student halls.

 Students with disabilities who are planning to study at unibz can contact the Advisory Service to clarify any doubts they may have and ask for information relating to their needs (accessibility of buildings, applications for support, etc.).